 How do cans compare to different types of packaging in Prazdroj’s offer?
 Does the brewery make sure that the cans are made of recycled material?
 What are the advantages and disadvantages of each of the projects?
 What is the future of canned beer in the Czech Republic?
-These and other questions will be answered by Martina Vajskebrová from Plzeňský Prazdroj in a presentation prepared exclusively for the OBALKO congress.
+These and other questions will be answered by Martina Vajskebrová from Plzeňský Prazdroj and Attila Szábo from Canpack in an joint interview conducted exclusively for the OBALKO congress.

 Packaging that is functional, ecological, well-designed and economical is now basically a standard.
 So how do you differentiate yourself at a time when packaging technologies are already at such a high level that they can fulfill almost every one of the customer’s wishes?
 Digital finishing of printed materials is a way to attract the attention of customers and give packaging another dimension.
 Metallic foils or partial varnish have almost unlimited possibilities when using digital technology, even in small series.
 František Oľha, a polygrapher, pedagogue, and above all the vice-chairman of the board of the family company Cofin a.s., a progressive printing company from Prešov, together with Tomáš Kugler from Konica Minolta Business Solutions Czech, will show you the way to the production of luxury, digitally refined packaging.